Matheuslr/248_ai_challenge_api/README.md

 # Message Triage API

-A simple API that automatically categorizes messages using OpenAI's language models.
+An API that automatically categorizes messages using OpenAI's language models.

 ## Getting Started